 19. Select agency/designer portfolios

-Inspiring agencies and creatives can also help you find that spark your project may need.
+A portfolio website from an inspiring agency or creative can also help you find that spark your project may need.
 Which portfolios you prefer and return too, however, can be a little more personal, so it’ll take a little work to build your stockpile.
 Create a go-to list of portfolios to save time in the future, and add to it as you discover more.
 Here are a few to kickstart your collection:

 Bonus: Webflow Showcase